bhuvanesh-m-dev/ds-intern-unified-mentor/README.md

 ## 🌟 Welcome to This Portfolio!

 Hello and welcome to this GitHub repository!
-This space is dedicated to showcasing hands-on projects in the exciting fields of Data Science and Machine Learning...
+This space is dedicated to showcasing hands-on projects in the exciting fields of Data Science and Machine Learning.
+As a Computer Science and Engineering (CSE) student, this repository contains project work undertaken as part of a Data Science internship with Unified Mentor.
+I am deeply passionate about leveraging Python for advanced applications in Data Science (DS), Machine Learning (ML), Artificial Intelligence (AI), and Deep Learning (DL), and I am thrilled to be exploring these cutting-edge technologies.

 ## 📁 Projects Overview